sicuaca/ef5-preprocessing/README.md

 ### 3. Prepare CREST grid parameters
 - Use the gridded CREST data from the [Hydroslab repository](https://github.com/HyDROSLab/EF5-Global-Parameters).
 - Note: `soil_param_b`, `soil_param_fc`, and `soil_param_wm` are shifted northwest by a few pixels.
 Adjust them in QGIS, then shift back before clipping.
 - Regrid to match the DEM resolution.
+Update: regridding can cause inaccurate result, ignore the regridding process for CREST, KW, and PET
 - Example: see *Align CREST Grid Parameters* and *Regridding CREST Parameters* in `clip_basic_data.ipynb`.

 ### 4. Prepare KW and PET data
 - Apply the same clipping and regridding steps as for CREST parameters.
+Update: regridding can cause inaccurate result, ignore the regridding process for CREST, KW, and PET

 ### 5. Prepare precipitation data
 - **SCAMPR (preferred, available from Feb 2025):**